-Massive stroke is a serious medical condition that requires intense rehabilitation.
+Massive stroke is a severe medical condition.
+It results in serious side effects that requires intense rehabilitation.

 Let’s dive in.

 Stroke occurs when the supply of blood in the brain is compromised by either a clogged artery or burst artery.

 A clogged artery is known as an ischemic stroke and a burst artery is a hemorrhagic stroke.

 Stroke is a medical emergency – especially when it’s a massive stroke!

 Massive stroke means there is chronic obstruction in the brain and time lost is brain lost.
 Here’s how treatment is administered: